SkwalExe/Toasteur.js/README.md

 5. Then make your changes

-6. Update the changelog and version number if needed (using [Semantic Versioning](https://semver.org))
+6. Update the changelog and version number if needed (using [Semantic Versioning](https://semver.org)) also, update the version number in the JsDelivr links (js and css)
   ```bash
   # bug fix
   npm version patch --no-git-tag-version